ComputeSoftware/shoe/README.md

 - use uber-shade on clake deps so they are "hidden" on the classpath (or look into classpath isolation)
 - use color in console printing
 - Able to add aliases ad hoc via cli
+- Look into GraalVM to see if that would make everything easier

 ### Tasks